burningion/super-unofficial-arm64-datadog/README.md

 You _should_ be able to install this using just a `sudo dpkg -i <filename>.deb`.
 If you're running Raspbian it _won't_ work.
 That's because Raspbian defaults to 32 bits, and this is a 64 bit build.

-All the files live in the `pkg/` directory.
+All the build's metadata files live in the `pkg/` directory.

 [Grab the deb in the releases tab](https://github.com/burningion/super-unofficial-arm64-datadog/releases/tag/6.11).